Skip to main content

 If Function Health flags your thyroid, the next step is a careful review of TSH, free T3, free T4, and thyroid antibodies, plus your symptoms and medications.
 Many flags are mild and do not require treatment.
 Some need a closer look.

-Seasonal weather in Philly affects results in real ways.
+Seasonal weather in Philly moves your numbers.
 Vitamin D drops in winter, blood pressure tends to run higher in cold months, and HbA1c can drift up after holiday eating.
 We factor in the season when we read your trend.

 Whether to keep paying for Function Health every year depends on whether your doctor is already running the same labs.
 If we run advanced markers through your insurance, you may not need a duplicate subscription.